opensafely-core/ehrql/docs/wiki-docs/introduction/using-this-documentation.md

 you may find the [Coming to ehrQL from cohort-extractor](../introduction/guidance-for-existing-cohort-extractor-users.md) page useful.

 The pages and sections are designed to be read in order.
+Both the table of contents to the left of the page content, and the "next" link at the bottom of the page, show which page follows the current page you are reading.

 The reference section is most useful to consult when actually writing ehrQL, though you may find it useful to skim through to get a feel for how ehrQL works.